edgarpf/aws-database-specialty/README.md

 * Write-Through caching strategy updates the cache with every write operation, thus ensuring that the cache always contains the most recent data.
 * If the requirement is to perform strongly consistent queries on a new partition key.
 In this scenario, a new DynamoDB table must be created as GSI only supports eventual consistency.
 * LSI shares write-capacity with the base table.
+* AWS SDK for Java provides direct data type mapping from Date Java data type to DynamoDB String type with date values stored in ISO 8601 format.
+* RDS proxy is a service that can be used to pool simultaneous connections from serverless applications and alleviate the connection management from the RDS database instance.
+* ElastiCache for Redis (Cluster Mode Disabled) clusters support scaling up or down of read capacity by creating or deleting read replicas within the cluster.
+* ElastiCache for Redis with Cluster Mode Enabled clusters provide multiple write-endpoints which can be used to distribute traffic for write-heavy applications.
+* Amazon ElastiCache for Redis with cluster mode disabled cluster consists of a single shard with up to a maximum of 5 read replicas.
+* AWS Workload Qualification Framework (AWS WQF) is a standalone tool that is used during the database migration planning phase to assess migration workloads.
+It produces an assessment report detailing migration complexity and size and provides migration strategy and tool recommendations.
+* The Aurora Serverless DB cluster can’t have a public IP address.
+An Aurora Serverless DB cluster can only be accessed from within a VPC.
+Therefore, we require to connect the AWS Lambda to the private VPC using an elastic network interface.
+* enabling Data API on the Amazon Aurora Serverless cluster allows web-based applications to access the cluster over a secure HTTP endpoint.
+* Amazon RDS root certificates are available for download at https://s3.amazonaws.com/rds-downloads/rds-ca-2019-root.pem.
+* The user must use an authentication token to access Amazon RDS database instances when IAM authentication is configured.
+To generate a temporary authentication token, aws rds generate-db-auth-token CLI command can be used.
+* For MariaDB, MySQL, and Oracle RDS instances, when the source database is deleted, read replicas in the same region and cross-region read replicas are promoted.
+For PostgreSQL RDS instances, when the source database is deleted, read replicas in the same region are promoted, and cross-region read replicas are set to replication status “terminated.”
 *